A+

 An Overview of Crime Rates in Polo, IL

-Polo has a crime rate of 267, which is considerably less than the national average of 2324.
-This results in Polo being one of the safest places to live across the United States.
-The crime rate is based on the total number of violent and property crimes per 100,000 people.
+Polo enjoys a remarkably low crime rate, standing at just 45, a significant contrast to the national average of 2119.
+This distinction firmly establishes Polo as one of the safest places to reside in the entire United States.
+This crime rate is meticulously calculated, taking into account the total occurrences of both violent and property crimes per 100,000 individuals, providing a comprehensive perspective on the area's safety and livability.

 In the latest reported crime year, Polo recorded zero homicides.
 This statistic potentially positions the city as a paragon of security, radiating a profound sense of safety for its residents.
 A low number of severe violent crimes instills a deep feeling of well-being among its community but also establishes a lofty benchmark for other locales aspiring to foster equally secure environments.